ZenUml/jetbrains-zenuml/README.md

 For Android Studio:
 1. Open menu item **Help > Find action...** and search for “Choose Boot Java runtime for the IDE...”
-1. Choose a runtime labeled “JetBrains Runtime with JCEF” and install it.
+2. Choose a runtime labeled “JetBrains Runtime with JCEF” and install it.
 The IDE will restart.

+For Hackers to Enable DevTools,
+1. Open menu item **Help > Find action...** and search for "Registry..."
+2. Enable "ide.browser.jcef.contextMenu.devTools.enabled"
 <!-- Plugin description end -->

 # Development